lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/05 Subsystems Azimuth and Camera Cable Wrap/03 CMD Reception.md

 #### SendDoneTrigger
 This method sends the trigger “Done” to the statechart instance of actual object (element).
 This done is for receiving done triggers for Bosch Task.
 The error in the input has no effect on this method and just propagates to the output.

-#### GetInstances
-This method allows the system to convert the ID in parameters to the appropriate element ID.
-The method looks for a negative number and in it will put in the output an array with four indexes that should be valid for this subsystem.
-If the ID is positive it will only just put in the output

 #### SendTriggerToOMT
 This method will select the appropriate trigger to the statechart, depending on the received command.
 This selection will be done using two private methods, SelectOMTTrigger and GenerateOMTTrigger, that will be explained in next sections